 - Also see the Explorations pages

 Discuss Roadschooling with those who are doing it everyday.
 Join us at the Forum.

-"The more we can expose our children to, the more they'll learn, and they better off they'll be.
+"The more we can expose our children to, the more they'll learn, and the better off they will be.
 Regardless if they were ever taught anything or not. "

 ~Vicki (FOTR since 1999)

 Roadschooling, Roadschool, Roadschooled is a homeschool educational alternative to public school and involves the education of children using the resources of a country or state as a database of information for teaching.
 This method of schooling is generally done by a parent, usually while traveling full-time, and provides a hands-on, personal experience for learning.
 Roadschooling is subject to the same regulations that homeschool families face, and vary from state to state.
 Parents must register their children in their "home state" and must meet the regulations that their state requires.

 Roadschooling differs from homeschooling in that it requires more flexibility by nature.
 You can plan but be prepared to drop everything for that once in a life time experience that presents itself where you least expect it.
 When you are traveling these unique opportunities tend to pop up quite often.